 Mauro Montalbetti was born in Brescia (Italy) in 1969.
 He began studying composition in 1987 with Antonio Giacometti.
 He attended the “Giuseppe Verdi” Conservatory in Milan, where he studied with Irlando Danieli, Paolo Rimoldi.
 His meeting with Gerard Grisey, Marco Stroppa, Franco Donatoni, Magnus Lindberg and Luca Francesconi have been crucial in developing his vocation and talent.
-The composer’s career was established after the finalist session of Valentino Bucchi prize 1988 with his first composition for violin and cello Fahrt ins staublose.
-Montalbetti’s early recognition as one of the most promising Italian composers, subsequently won others awards including finalist at the Gaudeamus Prize 1999 and the First prize at the 2006 Johan Fux Opera Composition Prize Graz, with the Opera Lies and sorrow.
-Montalbetti has regularly been commissioned pieces by the Filarmonica della Scala, Biennale Musica Venezia, Milano Musica festival, Teatro Massimo di Palermo, Roma Europa Festival, Fondazione Teatro Grande Brescia, Sentieri Selvaggi ensemble, Fondazione I Teatri Reggio Emilia, Cantiere di Montepulciano, Stadttheater Klagenfurt, Sasha Waltz and Guest, Orchestra Nazionale RAI, Gaudeamus Music week, North/South Consonance New York, Steirische Ebst, Ex novo Musica, Bang On a Can Marathon New York, Società del Quartetto Milano, Festival Aperto, Mantova Chamber Music Festival, Filarmonica Romana, Festival Liederiadi, Orchestra Regionale Toscana, Real Filharmonia de Galicia, I Virtuosi Italiani, Xenia ensemble, Orchestra Pomeriggi Musicali, Netherland flute orchestra, Ex Novo ensemble, Ensemble Suono Giallo, Festival Playit!, International piano Festival Brescia-Bergamo, Teatro Due, Balletto Civile.
+The composer’s career was established after Valentino Bucchi prize 1988 with his first composition for violin and cello Fahrt ins staublose.
+Montalbetti’s early recognition as one of the most promising Italian composers, subsequently confermed when he won others awards including finalist at the Gaudeamus Prize 1999 and the First prize at the 2006 Johan Fux Opera Composition Prize Graz, with the Opera Lies and sorrow.
+Montalbetti has regularly been commissioned pieces by the Filarmonica della Scala, Biennale Musica Venezia, Milano Musica festival, Teatro Massimo di Palermo, Roma Europa Festival, Fondazione Teatro Grande Brescia, Sentieri Selvaggi ensemble, Fondazione I Teatri Reggio Emilia, Cantiere di Montepulciano, Stadttheater Klagenfurt, Sasha Waltz and Guest, Orchestra Nazionale RAI, Gaudeamus Music week, North/South Consonance New York, Steirische Ebst, Ex novo Musica, Bang On a Can Marathon New York, Società del Quartetto Milano, Festival Aperto, Mantova Chamber Music Festival, Filarmonica Romana, Festival Liederiadi, Orchestra Regionale Toscana, Real Filharmonia de Galicia, I Virtuosi Italiani, Xenia ensemble, Orchestra Pomeriggi Musicali, Netherland flute orchestra, Ex Novo ensemble, Ensemble Suono Giallo, Altrevoci ensemble, Festival GAMO, Festival Playit!, International piano Festival Brescia-Bergamo, Teatro Due, Balletto Civile.

 His opera Il sogno di una cosa has received great acclaimed after the nine performance in the theaters of Brescia, Reggio Emilia, Milan and is the first italian contemporary opera transmitted several times by the italian national television RAI 5.